act-rules/act-rules.github.io/_rules/object-has-acessible-name-8fc3b6.md

 Non-supported media formats make screen readers render the text content of the element instead of other attributes.

-`object` elements without an accessible name are ignored by assistive technologies unless they have an [explicit role][].
+`Object` elements without an accessible name are ignored by assistive technologies unless they have an [explicit role][].

 ## Background

-This rule is testing that the following 'object' attributes are followed:

-- The purpose is in the [accessible name][] but is not part of this rule and must be tested separately; and
+Testing that the [accessible name][] describes the purpose of the `object` element is not part of this rule and must be tested separately.

-- When the object resource is not loaded the fallback content is rendered; and
+When the object resource is not loaded the fallback content is rendered.

-- Valid `data` defines the [accessible name][] that is announced by the screen reader; and
-- The [accessible name][] is defined depending on the role of the `data` attribute.
+Valid `data` attributes define the `object` [accessible name][] that is announced by the screen reader.
+The [accessible name][] is defined depending on the type of the `data` attribute.

 ### Bibliography